MussaCharles/maths-for-fast-algorithms/README.md

 Sure, let's test the performance of the above two implementations with different data sets, starting from small amount of data to a very large amount.
 We will try to increase the nth term and compare the run times of each implemantation.

+The sample code for this section is extracted from [ArithmeticSequenceImplementationTests](ArithmeticSequenceImplementationTests) file found in the project folder.

   ```swift
 import Foundation